 - NOTE: If at all possible, it’s really important to weigh your ingredients rather than just measure.
 It all has to do with making sure the amount of flour to water is correct to ensure a good, light loaf of bread)

 - 1 teaspoon salt

 - 200 grams roughly chopped olives (1 ½ cups) (optional)

 - Combine all ingredients in a large bowl and stir to mix.
 Cover tightly with plastic wrap and let sit at room temperature for a minimum of 12 hours and up to 18 hours.
 NOTE: Time has gotten away from me a time or two and I’ve let this first rise go for 24 hours – no problem.

 - Scoop dough gently onto a sheet of well floured parchment paper.
+If you don't have parchment paper, it's fine to use aluminum foil.
 Coax dough into as close to a round loaf shape as you can get.
 Generously sprinkle flour top of loaf, cover with a light kitchen towel, and let sit in a warm place for one hour.

 - After dough has risen for 30 minutes, place a 6-quart Dutch Oven (and lid) into your oven and set the temperature to 475 degrees.